sztukiecki/ff-api-services/README.md

 ```

 ## Issue tracking
-Please open a issue if you find a bug or do you want to make a feature request.
+Please open a issue if you find a bug or you want to make a feature request.

 ## Be a contributor
-We would like it if you want to make any changes, that you do a pull-request.
-We will check your changes and if everything
+Please make pull-requests, if you want to make some changes :)
-is ok, we will merge your pull-request.

 ## Testing
 Currently we don't have any tests in this library.
 This will coming soon...